Neurrone/v8-rs/README.md

 Rust bindings for [v8][v8] 7.0, the JavaScript engine.

 This is an attempt to rewrite the existing [v8 crate](https://github.com/dflemstr/v8-rs) to enable it to work with the latest version of V8.
-Hence, substantial portions of this code was copied verbatim whenever possible.
+Hence, substantial portions of its code were used  whenever possible.

 ## Documentation